dmarkesini/backend-project/README.md

 ## Hosting

-This Node.js app is hosted on [Heroku](https://dashboard.heroku.com/apps) at https://social-interactive-project.herokuapp.com/api.
+This Node.js app is hosted on [Render](https://render.com/) at https://news-interactive.onrender.com/api, which then my frontend project is fetching the data from, please see here for more details https://github.com/dmarkesini/frontend-project.
-Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud, for free.
+The PostgreSQL database was hosted on [ElephantSQL](https://www.elephantsql.com/).

 ---